alexcalaca/technical-articles-alexandrecalaca/cljjcmbqi00000al27rnsf7c5.md

 ## Context

-Basically, we need to find the object, use the keyword `class` on it and then call the `reflect_on_all_assotions` method.
+Basically, we need to find the object, use the keyword `class` on it and then call the `reflect_on_all_associations` method.

 This solution was tested in the following Rails versions: 3.2, 6.1 and 7.0.